Martyn Gough: Ordained ministry

-Since his retirement from the Royal Navy in 2021, Gough has held permission to officiate in the Diocese of Salisbury.
+Following his retirement from the Royal Navy in 2021, Gough held permission to officiate in the Diocese of Salisbury.
+He had intended to return to full-time ministry but "Church of England's desk-officers were wary of a talented clergyman with senior leadership experience who had not risen through their own internal-preferment structures".
+The See of Swansea and Brecon in the Church in Wales became vacant in 2021, but he declined to have his name put forward for election.
 He also became the National Chaplain to the Royal British Legion, and officiated at the Festival of Remembrance held at the Royal Albert Hall on 14 November 2021.